-The Honda CRV is considered one of the safest small SUVs for teen drivers.
+The Honda CRV is considered one of the safest cars and small SUVs for teen drivers.
 It is small enough to handle while performing well in a crash.
 The CRV is also known to be reliable.
-In addition, the Mazda CX-5 also has a reputation as a safe vehicle, as Mazdas generally have a top reputation for safety.
+In addition, the Mazda CX-5 also has a reputation as a safe vehicle, as a Mazda generally has a good reputation for safety.

 For parents, the focus should also be on encouraging safe driving habits in their teens.

 These habits can help keep young drivers safe, no matter what type of car they are driving.
 Parents should take action to correct bad habits if they learn that their teen is not driving safely.
 Road safety is every bit as much of the parent’s responsibility as it is their teen driver’s.
 Before you give your teenager the keys to the car, they should know the rules of safe driving.
 They should also know what to do if they encounter an unsafe driver or are in a crash.

 No matter how safe your teen driver is behind the wheel, they cannot control what other drivers do on the road.
 Motorists are becoming increasingly more reckless, raising the risk that your teen can suffer injuries in a car accident.

 If your teen driver has suffered an injury in an accident that was someone else’s fault, they may be entitled to substantial financial compensation.
 As parents, you can file a personal injury lawsuit on behalf of your injured teen, or they may wait until after they turn 18 to file it on their own.
 To receive financial compensation for the accident, you will need to prove that someone else was negligent.